-Walmart is Practically Giving Away This 70-inch 4K TV Today | Digital Trends
+Walmart Is Practically Giving Away This 70-inch 4K TV Today | Digital Trends

+Other features include a highly customizable home screen that’s tailored specifically for you and know exactly what to recommend next, thousands of streaming apps, Chromecast built-in so you can easily cast movies, shows, and photos from your Android or iOS device to your TV, and even Google Assistant support.
+The latter is great if you want to control your TV with your voice but it also allows you to control your smart home setup, too, ensuring full control of everything going on around you.

+With multiple HDMI inputs and all the features you could need, the TCL 70-inch 4K TV is a great bet for anyone looking for a huge screen, useful features, and all at a great price.
+Normally $700, it’s down to just $550 at Walmart representing a pretty sweet price cut of $150.
+Snap it up now while it’s on sale.

-There are plenty of other great 4K TV deals if this one doesn’t appeal to you.
-Whether you’re looking for the best 70-inch TV deals in particular or you’re focusing on LG TV deals, we’ve got them.
-We also have all the best Walmart TV deals that are sure to save you plenty of cash.
+There are plenty of other awesome 4K TV deals if this one doesn’t tempt you from budget-priced HD sets to the latest in OLED or QLED technology.
+Deals also include a wealth of 70-inch TV deals along with all the best Walmart TV deals so there’s something for everyone regardless of your budget or size requirements.

 65-inch LG Class 99 Series Mini-LED 8K TV$2,500 $3,500